Amal dynasty: History

-The origins of the Amal Dynasty is unclear.
+The origins of the Amal Dynasty are unclear.
 Until the mid-20th century there was a tendency to see the Tervingi and Greuthungi mentioned by Ammianus Marcellinus as having evolved into the Visigoths and Ostrogoths, respectively.
 The Greuthungi had become vassals of the Huns, and were considered to have regained their independence under the Amali Theodemir, father of Theoderic the Great.
 However, this idea has since been discredited by historians, who have emphasised the disruption caused by the Huns, as well as the similarity of groups previously treated as discrete ethnic groups.

 A separate branch of the family were members of the Visigoths.
 Sigeric, a brief usurper to the Visigothic throne in 415, may have been a member of the Amali.
 The Visigothic Eutharic married Theoderic's daughter Amalasuntha, and is said to have been an Amal by Cassiodorus and Jordanes; however, it is more likely that this was a fictitious claim designed to bolster Athalaric's legitimacy.
 Jordanes states "Hermanaric, the son of Achiulf, begat Hunimund, and Hunimund begat Thorismud.
 Now Thorismud begat Beremud, Beremud begat Veteric, and Veteric likewise begat Eutharic."

 The last attested member of the Amali house was Theodegisclus, son of Theodahad.